prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 "I ain't."

 % The boys fell silent.
-% They continued to stand as if they were trying to eat each other.
+% They stood still as if they were trying to eat each other.
 Presently they were shoulder to shoulder.
 Tom said: